jlblumberg/CV/README.md

 #### Communicative

 I honed my communication skills while completing my thesis at university, which involved writing and defending a 90-page dissertation to a board of professors and Ph.D. candidates.
 I further developed these skills in my last job, where I presented quarterly business reviews to C-level stakeholders among my clients.
-This saw me gain abilities in synthesising complex technical information into digestible stories for the different levels of interest in the room.
+In doing so, I synthesised complex technical information into a digestible but comprehensive story for the different levels of knowledge in the room.

 #### Analytical

-I am always analysing and looking for ways to improve, and demonstrate this both in my work but also in my own processes.
+I am always analysing and looking for ways to improve, and demonstrate this both in my work and in my own processes.
 In my last job, I regularly consumed large data sets and extracted meaningful and actionable insights for my clients businesses.
-About a year into the job, I also analysed my time sheets and found that I was spending a lot of time on a repetitive task, so I wrote code to automate it, and it's now used across the agency.
+About a year into the job, I also analysed my time sheets and found that I was spending a lot of time on a repetitive task, so I wrote code to automate it; code which is now used across the agency.

 #### Passionate